There’s a disconnect between your tracking data and your business improvements

 2. Your data is not informing your budget.

 Don’t misunderstand.
 Monthly KPIs showing your supply chain’s performance, on-time delivery percentage, and your expenses remain valuable.
 However, waiting a month or more to discover 30% of your shipments last month went to the spot market and cost you 40% more because your qualified core carriers are rejecting 25% of your tenders, does you no good.
 That is old news — the money is gone, and it’s not coming back.

 RateLinx Named in Gartner’s February 2020 Market Guide for Real-Time Transportation Visibility Platforms

 The industry-leading data platform is named in the report for the second time.

 3. Incomplete visibility is hindering your logistics strategy.

-3 ways to turn track and trace into a strategic advantage:
+3 ways to turn real-time visibility into a strategic advantage:

 Your freight is delivered, and you pay your carriers.
 However, real visibility tells you if you’re paying what you planned.
-It helps identify problems in processes and resolving issues, so it doesn’t happen again.
+It helps identify problems in processes and resolves issues, so it doesn’t happen again.
 Ultimately, it powers problem-solving outside of your processes to see, correct, and adjust to get your operations back on track.

 That’s the holy grail.
 It is achieved by recalibrating our view of track and trace from a simple tracking function to a long term strategic logistics management and visibility lifecycle.
 With the right tools and an open-minded, data-first approach to change, you can turn a traditionally reactive, low-value process, into a proactive, high-value, strategic imperative that elevates you above your competition.